Below are details of each workshop and the tutor or tutors who delivered it.

-Transform your painted silk with the help of a scanner, hand drawn motifs and/or hand cut shapes into an eye-catching textile print using Photoshop software.
-Create repeat patterns by hand and learn how to create them digitally for printing.
-At the end you will have digital design files to take away and can order a sample printed fabric in your pattern, which will be posted out to you later, through Patrick’s partnership with Spoonflower.
+Transforming our painted silk with the help of a scanner, hand drawn motifs and/or hand cut shapes into an eye-catching textile print using Photoshop software.
+We created repeat patterns by hand and learnt how to create them digitally for printing.
+At the end we had digital design files to take away and could order a sample printed fabric in our pattern, which was be posted out to us later, through Patrick’s partnership with Spoonflower.

 He graduated from Central Saint Martin’s School of Fashion and Textiles in 2001 in Textile Design after a career as a successful musician.
 His areas of study were print, weave and knit,.and since then he has designed prints for several European design studios that have sold his designs to major retailers worldwide.
 Designing prints nearly every day for the last 16 years he has become extremely experienced at creating seamless repeats.
 He has also taught many students to perfect the technique and teaches evening workshops at Metal Art School in Southend.

 The softness of fine silk knit tricot lends itself beautifully to being hand -painted.
-In this workshop you will learn how to combine your own range of colour blends to paint a generously sized silk knit cowl.
+In this workshop we learnt how to combine our own range of colour blends to paint a generously sized silk knit cowl.
 The finished silk can be worn in many ways such as a snug neck wrap or snood to keep you cosy in winter or as a stylish infinity scarf which can be tied to a specific length as well as being decorated with a jewellery pendant when you want to have a more dressed up look.
-You can be sure it will be colour all the way to your bespoke silk artwork.

 Mary trained in embroidery and design at Loughborough College of Art and Design and in adult teaching at Nottingham University.
 Afterwards she specialised in silk painting with embroidery, and has taught in local education authority classes, in residential colleges and, since 1985, in her own studio in Chipping Campden.